kanishkegb/kanishkegb.github.io/_posts/2019-08-12-decoupled-yaw-control.md

 <figure>
     <img src="{{site.baseurl}}/assets/images/posts/decoupled-yaw/decoupled-attitude-control.png" alt="Decoupled attitude controllers">
-    <figcaption>Separate attitude controllers defiend in their respective configuration spaces</figcaption>
+    <figcaption>Separate attitude controllers defined in their respective configuration spaces</figcaption>
 </figure>

 <br>

 Then, the stability of the controllers are mathematically analyzed using Lyapunov stability theorems.
-The proposed method outperforms the similar controllers that does not consider the coupling of yaw, especially at the presence of large yaw angle manuvers, and this is demonstrated in the below video.
+The proposed method outperforms the similar controllers that does not consider the coupling of yaw, especially at the presence of large yaw angle manuevers, and this is demonstrated in the below video.

 <br>